tyconsulting/CloudNaming-Module/README.md

-# PowerShell module for Azure Naming Standard
+# PowerShell module for Cloud Naming Standard

 This folder contains the CloudNaming PowerShell module and the pipeline to deploy it to a NuGet feed hosted on Contoso's internal ADO server.